If you’re a business, you want more leads,…

 7. Mirror site/duplicate content

-Avoid: Copying content from another website with or without permission to create a mirror page and expecting to steal that page’s traffic.
+Avoid Copying content from another website with or without permission to create a mirror page and expecting to steal that page’s traffic.

-Right: always quote the text in small chunks in case of taking text from another page, source, and always write the original content.
+Right: always quote the text in small chunks in case of taking text from another page, or source, and always write the original content.

 E.g.: An article related to the quality of a particular car stereo brand may quote reviews of it from other websites.

-This list covers the major black hat SEO techniques, but there are more such shady methods which you should avoid for long-term benefits.
-It is not just all about the ethics, but black hat SEO may also now lead to damaging your reputation, acceptance, and ultimately getting your site blacklisted and banned by the search engines.
+This list covers the major black hat SEO techniques, but there are more such shady methods that you should avoid for long-term benefits.
+It is not just all about the ethics, but black hat SEO may also now lead to damaging your reputation, and acceptance, and ultimately getting your site blacklisted and banned by the search engines.